protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/collaboration.md

 ---

 - **Train maintainers to preserve open source projects for the long run.** Maintainers must be trained in both software development as well as community and project management.
 Many lead developers are experts in their fields but don't know how to build and maintain a community around their projects, while marketing and other entrepreneurial activities are overlooked.
 It is also frequently assumed that a high-quality project will quickly find its users and contributors, which is often not the case in practice.
-Unfortunately, there is a scarcity of training materials and opportunities tailored to the unique characteristics of OSS projects in environment and climate.
+Unfortunately, there is a scarcity of training materials and opportunities tailored to the unique characteristics of OSS projects.
 Open source business models based on potentially irregular donations are not viable for many large projects, and a more consistent income stream is required.
 Despite the increased adoption of new business models, documented approaches and training opportunities are still lacking.

 ---